Skip to main content

 Growth Hormone Peptide Therapy

-Beyond sex hormones, another critical component of the aging process is the decline in (GH).
+Beyond sex hormones, another critical component of the aging process is the decline in growth hormone (GH).
 GH is the body’s primary repair and regeneration hormone, and its decline contributes to increased body fat, decreased muscle mass, poor sleep quality, and slower recovery from injury.
 Direct replacement with synthetic HGH can be expensive and carries risks.
 A more sophisticated approach is to use peptide therapies that stimulate the body’s own production of GH.

 Stimulating Natural Growth Hormone Release